We are taught from an early age that bears hibernate, but scientists now agree that bears do not fully hibernate through the winter.

 Do Black Bears Hibernate?

 Black bears hibernate as a way to adapt to the cold weather outside.
-Black bears will wake up to eat every so often during the winter.
+Black bears will wake up to eat when needed during the winter.
 Black bears do not urinate or defecate during hibernation.

 Where Do Black Bears Hibernate?